 During today’s vote, we appreciated Commissioner Florio’s comment that the discussion on the future of net metering should focus only on exports to the grid, given that customers have the right to reduce their onsite purchases of utility power in any way they choose.
 What happens behind the customer’s meter is nobody’s business but the customer’s!
 However, we were concerned to hear a Minnesota-style Value of Solar Tariff offered as a possible alternative to our existing net metering system.
 Californians deserve fair, predictable credit for the valuable power they export to the grid, and VOST is a far-from-perfect way to accomplish that objective.
 You can read about the drawbacks of the VOST approach in a post from earlier this week.

-Currently, the Golden State has more than 2 GW of clean, local rooftop solar that is reducing the need for expensive and Price on viagra polluting utility infrastructure.
-Independent analysis from Crossborder Energy estimates that these ratepayer benefits will net out at $92 million annually when the Levitra professional current 5% program cap is reached.
-Two out of every three new rooftop solar installations are now happening in low- and middle-income communities, delivering savings and economic opportunity where it’s needed most.
+Currently, the Golden State has more than 2 GW of clean, local rooftop solar that is reducing the Levitra professional need for expensive and Price on viagra polluting utility infrastructure.
+Independent analysis from Crossborder Energy estimates that these ratepayer benefits will net out at $92 million annually when the current 5% program cap is reached.
+Two out of Cheap pfizer viagra every three new rooftop solar installations are now happening in low- and middle-income communities, delivering savings and economic opportunity where it’s needed most.
 And all that private solar investment has put more than 47,000 Californians to work statewide, a number that is growing fast.